MaksPikul/Personal_Project/README.md

 i already started with Admins and Mods being able to invite only <br>
 Next up, I'll do more project management options such as deleting project, managing users, leaving for guests ... and then Ill do navigation for different views in project page, Task table, notepad, kanban, roadmap. <br>
 Might look to refactor some code, mayhaps, hmmm, ...
+### - 10/06/24 -
+Finished deleting projects, leaving projects (depending on role), i also did navigation to different views in the project which took more time than i wanted it to<br>
+ITS OK DOE, we learnt, which means we Up (yippie), going to style the header navigation, immma need to show some screenshots of the application, <br>
+i think it looks good in light mode, and then pretty bad in dark mode, probably something to do with the colours, ill fix and see if its fit for showing